 Biofeedback involves being hooked up to electrical sensors that allows you to quantify and measure your body’s functions such as heart rate, breathing, perspiration, skin temperature, and more.
 By combining objective observation with deliberate practice, biofeedback is a pain relief tool that has the potential to teach anyone to control their body’s functions and, therefore, be more likely to avoid headaches, muscle pain caused by stress, and other natural causes of chronic pain.

 Cognitive behavioral therapy (CBT) revolves around the idea that negative thoughts, emotions, and behaviors cause and contribute to pain and an increased sensitivity to pain.
 Similar in format to talk therapy, the patient works with a therapist to identify problem areas and develop skills to improve their mental health, which then reflects into their physical well-being.
 CBT is often recommended in conjunction with one or more other therapies.

 Meditation or mindfulness, when properly taught, produces great results for pain patients, and a life-long skill.
 The Atlantic reported that one Wake Forest University study “showed an approximately 40 percent reduction in pain intensity ratings during meditation when compared with non-meditation.”

 As with everything, consult a doctor before pursuing any alternative pain management treatment.
 The importance of a multimodal, or holistic, approach cannot be overemphasized.
-All of these treatments are usually recommended in conjunction with several others, depending on the pain patient’s status.
+All of these treatments for living with pain are usually recommended in conjunction with several others, depending on the pain patient’s status.